Skip to content

 Per-Target Features

-The features option accepts both an array and an object format.
-Use the object format when you want to generate different features for different targets:
+The targets option accepts both an array and an object format.
+Use the object format when you want to declare per-target feature configuration in a single place — the object keys are the target tools, and each value carries the features to generate for that tool:

 jsonc